released/M031BSP_I2C_Slave_PMBus/README.md

 ## Debug Logging

 Debug logging is intentionally human-readable and command-aware.
 RX debug frames include command byte and command name when known.
-TX debug logs should print decoded values for telemetry commands so GUI logs can be correlated with MCU-side source values.
+TX debug logs should print decoded values for telemetry commands so host validation logs can be correlated with MCU-side source values.

 Do not print from timing-critical ISR paths.
 Queue or capture data in ISR and print from background processing.